Tchernobill/Confluence/misc/misc import.md

 - **[[Redemption Through Time]]** requires actual time to demonstrate change
 - The novel's premise promises a journey "from technological god to gentle gardener" - death at the trial stops at "fallen god"
 - **[[The Evolution of Love]]** theme needs the [[Luna "Whisper" Hayes]] relationship to show true emotional growth
-- The **sanctuary evolution** from fortress to garden would remain incomplete
+- The **hideout evolution** from fortress to garden would remain incomplete

 ### **Character Arc Truncation**